-- 1. Does the development connect into its surroundings by maximising existing routes and creating new ones?
-Can pedestrians, cyclists and vehicles easily move around the development using good quality routes? - Where do vehicles enter and exit the site and are these in the most suitable locations?
+- Does the development connect into its surroundings by maximising existing routes and creating new ones?
+Can vehicles, pedestrians and cyclists easily move around the development using good quality routes? - Where do vehicles enter and exit the site?
+Are these in the most suitable locations?
 Is there a choice of routes to navigate/move through the site? - Where do pedestrians and cyclists enter and exit the site?
-Are there opportunities to incorporate more pedestrian/cycle than vehicular routes to encourage walking and cycling to support healthy lifestyles? - > Have desire lines been incorporated into the layout? - Is there a permeable street pattern for pedestrians, cyclists and vehciles to move through the site? - Do streets cross the development and create linkages into the surrounding area?
-Do these routes create direct and quick linkages from surrounding development to public transport connections, shopping, leisure and health facilities?
-Are connections to the surrounding area provided to serve potential future development? - Is there a clean transition between new and existing routes?
+Are there opportunities to incorporate more pedestrian/cycle than vehicular routes to encourage walking and cycling and healthy lifestyles? - Have desire lines been incorporated into the layout? - Is there a permeable street pattern for vehicles, cyclists and pedestrians to move through the site? - Do streets cross the development and create linkages into the surrounding area?
+Do these routes create direct and quick linkages from surrounding development to public transport stops, facilities and amenities?
+Are connections to the surrounding area provided which could serve potential future development? - Is there a clean transition between new and existing routes? - Are routes well lit, overlooked, safe, direct and easy to navigate?